wescale/k8s-advanced-training/install-your-cluster/step-2/README.md

 ## Capacity of the cluster

+* What is the max number of Pods created by this cluster?
+* What is the max number of Services created by this cluster?

+TRICK:

 Connect to a master node to view the `cidrs`of the cluster:
 ```sh
 ssh -F provided_ssh_config master-0
 sudo su
 ps -ef|grep kube-controller
 ```

-* What is the max number of Pods created by this cluster?
-* What is the max number of Services created by this cluster?

 ## Networking